jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 ## About Me

 - Assistant Professor of Finance at Paris Dauphine University - Paris Sciences et Lettres.
-- Ph.D. in Finance from Pompeu Fabra Universit and the Barcelona School of Economics.
+- Ph.D. in Finance from Pompeu Fabra University and the Barcelona School of Economics.
 - External Member of the Institute for Advanced Studies in Luxembourg.
 - Researcher in Financial Economics and Asset Management.
 - Instructor of courses on Data Science and Finance (Python).